innergnome/FictionBoard-Site/docs/theming.md

 A more complex object such as an actor sheet is written as a set of headers, list, key value pairs, text and links.
 To create a rendering of the object, FictionBoard splits texts into chunks.
 A chunk is represented by a div with class derived from object type and the header from which the chunk is created.
 The chunks are contained within a div with class according to type and theme.

+The chunk rendering can be overridden by defining a plugin to use instead of outputting the default HTML.
+The plugins adds additional behaviour to the basic HTML such as adding or removing items and more.
+The default plugins for FictionBoard are:

+- list
+- listMultivalue
+- check

+### Plugins
+#### List

+Takes a regular list or a text with one level of headings an adds these behaviours:

+- add
+- remove
+- use

+The `type` property of list will determine the types of use allowed.

+Editing the markdown text directly will still have the same effect.

+#### ListMultivalue

+Takes a list with keyword pairs or text with one level of headings and a set of keyword pairs and adds these behaviours:

+- add
+- remove
+- use

+The `type` property of list will determine the types of use allowed.

+Editing the markdown text directly will still have the same effect.

+**Examples**

+- `Name: Two handed sword`, `Damage: +3`, `Range: Melee` , `Bonus: 0`

+##### Two handed sword

+`Damage: +3`

+`Range: Melee`

+`Bonus: 0`

+#### check

+Turns a keyword pair with an upper level and current value into a set of checkboxes with behaviour connected to:

+- add
+- remove
+- use

+**Example**
+##### Conditions

+`Exhausted: 0/1`

+`Battered: 0/1`

+`Wounded: 0/1`

+`Broken: 0/1`

+##### Experience

+`Experience: 3 (10)`

 ### Example text

 ```Markdown